Tiamat-Tech/elements/README.md

 # Overview

 The `@cndycd/core` package consists of atomic components used to assemble custom React component libraries with animations and interactivity powered by `react-spring` and `react-use-gesture`.
+Required dependencies must be installed seperately.
+This library is intended for projects that already use `react-spring` and related packages for other purposes.

 # Carousel